 When & How Therapy or Couples Counseling Can Help

-You may benefit from your own therapy to assist you in coping with stress or worry related to your partner’s mental health concerns.
-Consider finding a therapist who specializes in BPD or in relationship issues.
+You may benefit from therapy to assist you in coping with stress or worry related to your partner’s mental health concerns.
+Consider choosing a therapist who specializes in BPD or relationship issues.

 Couples therapy may be an additional option.
-To assess this, consult with your partner’s therapist and, if applicable, your own therapist to determine if finding a couples counselor is recommended for your situation.
+To assess this, consult with your partner’s therapist and, if applicable, your therapist to determine if finding a couples counselor is recommended for your situation.
+If you’ve decided that it’s time to seek help from a therapist, start your search in an online therapist directory.
+Doing this allows you to narrow your search by location, cost, and expertise.

 Types of Therapy For BPD

-There are many options for treating BPD.
+There are many options for BPD treatments.
 Dialectical behavior therapy (DBT) is the gold standard.7 Besides DBT, therapists may recommend a variety of other treatments, including but not limited to cognitive behavioral therapy (CBT), schema-focused therapy, or mentalization-based therapy (MBT).7

-A romantic relationship with someone with BPD can be difficult.
+A romantic relationship with a BPD partner can be difficult.
 Encourage your partner to seek treatment, and work with them and their therapist to determine the best ways to support them.
-For long-term success, maintain your own boundaries and care for your own mental health.
+For long-term success, maintain your boundaries and care for your mental health.

 For Further Reading